Error Handling

 "github.com/fox-gonic/fox" "github.com/fox-gonic/fox/httperrors")

-ErrInsufficientBalance = &httperrors.Error{ HTTPCode: http.StatusPaymentRequired, Code: "INSUFFICIENT_BALANCE", Message: "Insufficient account balance", }
+ErrInsufficientBalance = &httperrors.Error{ HTTPCode: http.StatusPaymentRequired, Code: "INSUFFICIENT_BALANCE", Err: errors.New("insufficient account balance"), }

-ErrDuplicateEmail = &httperrors.Error{ HTTPCode: http.StatusConflict, Code: "DUPLICATE_EMAIL", Message: "Email already exists", }
+ErrDuplicateEmail = &httperrors.Error{ HTTPCode: http.StatusConflict, Code: "DUPLICATE_EMAIL", Err: errors.New("email already exists"), }

-ErrInvalidCredentials = &httperrors.Error{ HTTPCode: http.StatusUnauthorized, Code: "INVALID_CREDENTIALS", Message: "Invalid username or password", })
+ErrInvalidCredentials = &httperrors.Error{ HTTPCode: http.StatusUnauthorized, Code: "INVALID_CREDENTIALS", Err: errors.New("invalid username or password"), })

 type User struct { ID int `json:"id"` Name string `json:"name"` Email string `json:"email"` Balance float64 `json:"balance"`}